"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 "The best in the Southeast!" by Mike T., Past Client

-Florida law includes a number of crimes for what it considers “lewd or lascivious” offenses.
+Florida law includes multiple offenses for what it considers a “lewd or lascivious” crime.
 These charges vary depending on the age of the alleged offender, the age of the alleged victim, the nature of the alleged crime and whether there was any alleged contact.

 Lewd and Lascivious Acts Lawyer in Tallahassee, FL